Batajnica mass graves

-The Batajnica mass graves, are graves that were found in 2001 near Batajnica, a suburb of Belgrade, the capital of Serbia.
-The graves contained the bodies of 744 Kosovo Albanians, civilians, killed during the 1998-99 Kosovo War.

-The mass graves were found on the training grounds of a Serbian police unit, the Special Anti-Terrorist Unit (SAJ).
+The Batajnica mass graves are mass graves that were found in 2001 near Batajnica, a suburb of Belgrade, the capital of Serbia.
+The graves contained the bodies of 744 Kosovar Albanians civilians that were killed during the Kosovo War.
+The mass graves were found on the training grounds of the Yugoslav Special Anti-Terrorist Unit (SAJ).
 Dead bodies were brought to the site by trucks from Kosovo; most were incinerated before burial.
 After the war, SAJ restricted investigators' access to the firing range, and continued live-firing exercises whilst forensic teams tried to investigate the massacre.

 Background

 The Humanitarian Law Center (HLC), a nongovernmental organization based in Serbia and Kosovo, published in their research that the total number of killed during the Kosovo war (a length of time in the research studied from January 1998 to December 31, 2000) estimated at 13,517, when of this number of all killed or missing civilians were: 8 661 Kosovo Albanians, 1797 Serbs, 447 Roma, Bosniaks, and other ethnic minorities.

 Milica Kostić, who is a former researcher at the HLC and currently working at the International Coalition of Sites of Conscience, said in 2019 that still estimated over 1,600 people missing after the war of in Kosovo, from them: 1,100 Kosovo Albanians, around 450 Serbs, and over 100 Bosniak and Roma victims.